Wandering Star II

 DSCF4418wtmk

-East coast of Donsö
+East coast of Donso

 DSCF4427wtmk

-Mid-channel on the approaches to Gothenberg
+Mid-channel on the approaches to Gothenburg

 DSCF4441wtmk

-The barque ‘Viking’ sits close to the entrance of Lilla Bommen marina in the middle of Gothenberg.
+The barque ‘˜Viking’ sits close to the entrance of Lilla Bommen marina in the middle of Gothenburg.
 The marina was extremely busy, and very expensive.
 However, it is convenient for those heading to, or back from the canals.
 It is also a good staging point for swapping crews, as the main rail, tram and bus terminal is about ten minutes walk away.
 Also very close is the excellent Nordstan shopping centre.

 We were rafted out on the outside of the marina - not a particularly comfortable place - there is a lot of wash from the several ferries that stop here, and also from tour boats.